ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 ## Monitor your deployed model with {{site.data.keyword.aios_full_notm}}
 {:#monitor_openscale}

+{{site.data.keyword.aios_full}} tracks and measures outcomes from your AI models, and helps ensure they remain fair, explainable, and compliant wherever your models were built or are running. {{site.data.keyword.aios_short}} also detects and helps correct the drift in accuracy when an AI model is in production.

+For ease of understanding, the tutorial concentrates only on improving the quality (accuracy) of the AI model through {{site.data.keyword.aios_short}}.

 ### Create a {{site.data.keyword.pm_short}} model using a Jupyter notebook
 In this section, you will create a ML model using the same iris dataset for exploring {{site.data.keyword.aios_full_notm}}